Alex Cabagnot: San Miguel Beermen (2010–2014)

+GlobalPort Batang Pier (2014)

 On February 18, 2014, he was part of a complex four-team, seven player trade which sent him to GlobalPort.
 With his new team, he reunites with old teammate Jay Washington and provided veteran leadership.
-He said, "(The trade) came a little bit as an ‘I-didn’t-see-it-coming,' but when it did sink in, I just have to be a pro, go to the next team and try to do what I did with Petron and my other teams before".
+He said, "(The trade) came a little bit as an 'I-didn't-see-it-coming,' but when it did sink in, I just have to be a pro, go to the next team and try to do what I did with Petron and my other teams before".
 On June 11, 2014, Cabagnot almost recorded a triple-double for GlobalPort Batang Piers as he racked up 19 points, 8 rebounds and 10 assists but in a losing effort to the Air21 Express.

 On October 26, 2014, Cabagnot recorded 21 points, 10 rebounds and 3 assists in a win over the Barako Bull Energy Boosters.

+Return to the Beermen (2014–2021)

 During the playoffs of the 2014–15 PBA Philippine Cup, Alex Cabagnot was traded back to San Miguel for Sol Mercado.

 On October 14, 2016, Cabagnot was recognized during the PBA Leo Awards Night as he was named to the PBA Mythcial Second Team.

 On June 21, 2019, during the 2019 Commissioner's Cup, Cabagnot scored a conference-high 31 points to go along with 4 rebounds and 6 assists in a win over the Alaska Aces.
 He led the Beermen in a much-needed win as they now have a record of 2–3 for the conference.

+Terrafirma Dyip (2021–2023)

 On November 13, 2021, he was traded to the Terrafirma Dyip for Simon Enciso.
 On December 18, he suffered a torn achilles tendon during a game against the NLEX Road Warriors which ended his season.

 On April 14, 2022, he signed a two-year contract extension with Terrafirma.
+On October 19, 2023, he became an unrestricted free agent after being released by the team.

+Goyang Sono Skygunners (2023–2024)

+On December 18, 2023, he signed with the Goyang Sono Skygunners of the Korean Basketball League, replacing Joshua Torralba as the team's Asian import.

+Converge FiberXers (2024–2025)

+On August 5, 2024, Cabagnot returns to the PBA where he signed with the Converge FiberXers.

+On February 24, 2025, Cabagnot retired from the PBA and he became the assistant coach of the UE Red Warriors.

+Basilan Viva Portmasters / Starhorse (2025–present)

+"The Crunchman" currently plays for the Basilan Viva Portmasters.